 You can increase your response rate by making your email more action-oriented.
 Like, ask a question or offer value and help your product’s value proposition.
 If your emails are going to spam, make sure they are relatable and easier to respond to as it will help your business take conversion forward.

 Don’t use black-listed email addresses as IP addresses can harm deliverability.
 Blacklist stores spammy and promotional IP addresses and your IP address depends on which email client you use.

 MX Toolbox is a service where you can check your IP’s status.
-It covers most of the IP addresses and can help your resolve your low deliverability.
+It covers most of the IP addresses and can help you resolve your low deliverability.
 Not using blacklisted IP addresses can stop emails from going to spam.

 5. Don’t include too many attachments

 More the attachments an email has, the more likely it is to get flagged as spam.
 If your emails are going to spam, one reason can be that you are having too many attachments.
 This is because fraud emails come with too many attachments as it is easy to get into the user’s computer and send malware.